-The Company's in-person revenue is comprised of event revenue, sponsorship revenue, merchandising revenue and other revenue.
 Event revenues from the rental of the Allied Esports arena and gaming trucks are recognized over the term of the event based on the number of days completed relative to the total days of the event, as this method best depicts the transfer of control to the customer.
 In-person revenue also includes revenue from ticket sales, admission fees and food and beverage sales for events held at the Company's esports properties.
 Ticket revenue is recognized at the completion of the applicable event.
 Point of sale revenues, such as food and beverage, gaming and merchandising revenues, are recognized when control of the related goods are transferred to the customer.

-The Company also generates sponsorship revenue from the naming rights of its esports arena and from the production and distribution of programming over interactive live-streaming services.
+The Company generates sponsorship revenue from the naming rights of its esports arena which are recognized on a straight-line basis over the contractual term of the agreement.